 In approximately half of the patients, the disease becomes severe, causing bleeding.
-These patients may vomit blood, pass it through their urine, or bleed under the skin or from their eyes or mouth.
+These patients may vomit blood, pass blood through their urine, or bleed under the skin or from their eyes and/or mouth.
 Death occurs when vessels deep in the body begin leaking fluid, causing a drastic drop in blood pressure which ultimately leads to multi-organ (heart, kidneys, liver, and other organs) failure.
 The fatality rate is estimated at 40-90%.

 The infection is transmitted by direct contact with blood, body fluids or tissue of infected animals or people.
 Patients can transmit the virus after showing symptoms and also postmortem.
-According to infectious disease experts at the WHO and the CDC, the virus is transmitted through direct contact with blood and body fluids of an infected symptomatic person or through direct contact with objects that have been contaminated with infected secretions (i.e. needles).
+According to infectious disease experts at the WHO and the CDC, the virus is transmitted through direct contact with the blood and body fluids of an infected symptomatic person or through direct contact with objects that have been contaminated with infected secretions (i.e. needles).

-Keep in mind the likelihood of contracting Ebola is considered extremely low unless there is direct exposure to the body fluids of an infected person.
-Ebola in not spread through casual contact; therefore, the risk of an outbreak in North America is very low.
+The likelihood of contracting Ebola in North America is considered extremely low unless there is direct exposure to the body fluids of an infected person or handling and eating the meat of infected animals/bats.
+Ebola is not spread through casual contact; therefore, the risk of an outbreak in North America is very low.
 The CDC has reinforced that EVD can be controlled through the use of recommended protective measures in clinics and hospitals.
 Early recognition

 Guidelines and Recommendations